 Visit the zoo: Y’all, David loves the zoo.
 We had the best time on our lunch date and checking out the exhibits.
 There is also the Carolina Tiger Rescue in Pittsboro that would be a fun spot to hang out as well.

 Stroll the flea market: When we first bought a house, we went to the flea market every Sunday to buy eclectic items for our new home and have a slice of pizza from the food truck there.
 While we don’t do this nearly as often as we should, it is still one of my fondest memories from our first house.

 Enjoy a progressive supper: I’m a big fan of progressive dining because I get to sample multiple places in one trip.
 We typically we park in a convenient location and walk to various places to try starters, an entree, and then finish with ice cream.
 Here are some date night ideas for Raleigh if this is your idea of a good time, too!

 Catch an outdoor movie: This is an annual summer date for us at the North Carolina Museum of Art.
 We pick out a movie, pack snacks, chairs, a blanket, and La Croix (they also sell beer and wine there), and enjoy an outdoor movie.
 I love the NCMA anyway–its grounds are absolutely beautiful, but I also love being outside under the stars.
 Here is the summer film line up.

 Take a day trip: Y’all know I love a good day trip, and there are so many cute towns right around Raleigh.
-We recently went to the Rocky Mount Mills for the day, but here are some of my other favorite ones in North Carolina.
+We recently went to the Rocky Mount Mills for the day, and here are some of my other favorite ones in North Carolina.
 Not from NC?
 I still encourage you to check out the surrounding areas to explore a new area.